ben-j-barlow/html-report/README.md

 Sharing code (that performs analysis) likely means GitHub or GitLab is in use.
 Whilst this comes with the ability to rollback a data pull function, static data or the method of analysis to a specific point in time, it also has shortcomings:

-* Each new colleague that wishes to view the output must clone the repository and execute the analysis, which is sub-optimal.
+* Each new colleague who wishes to view the output must clone the repository and execute the analysis, which is sub-optimal.
 This could be especially time consuming if the data pull (if required) and anaylsis-producing code is computationally expensive.
 * Non-technical colleagues may fail to understand the output due to their inability to digest the code, and may be incapable of producing the output altogether.

 #### Suggestion: use *html-report*!